Margaret B. Harrison Preservation Lab

 Preservation Resources

 UC Davis Library Preservation can only repair or bind materials which belong to the UC Davis Library.
+At this time we are not accepting volunteers or interns in the Preservation Lab.
 For your convenience, we provide the following list of resources.

 Founded in 1973, NEDCC is the first independent conservation laboratory in the nation to specialize exclusively in treating collections made of paper or parchment, such as works of art, photographs, books, maps, manuscripts, and more.
 The Center offers conservation treatment, digital imaging, and audio preservation services, as well as training, consultations, and disaster advice for collections.
 NEDCC is a trusted resource for information on the preservation of paper-based collections.